brunobergerbr/wp-requirements-checker/README.md

-# wp-requirements-checker
+# wp-version-checker
-A plugin to check the latest requirements to run WordPress itself.
+A plugin to check if you're running the latest WordPress version.